Breast Disease and Cancer: Diagnosis

 - diagnosis for breast disease & cancer

 - management of common breast diseases in women aged ≥ 19 years.

-- Screening for breast cancer in asymptomatic women as per the BC Cancer Agency's (BCCA) Screening Mammography Program (SMP).
+- Screening for breast cancer in asymptomatic women as per BC Cancer Breast Screening (formerly the Screening Mammography Program).

 - In order to ascertain the presence of a familial or inherited genetic risk, take a full family history and refer appropriate patients to the Hereditary Cancer Program (HCP) at BCCA.

 - Core biopsy is the standard of care to establish a histological diagnosis.

 - Women aged ≤ 30 years with breast complaints and/or symptoms (e.g., nipple discharge, mass) should have diagnostic ultrasound as the initial investigation.

 - Women aged ≥ 30 years with breast complaints and/or symptoms should have diagnostic mammogram and ultrasound as the initial investigations.